Affiliate links on Android Authority may earn us a commission. Learn more.

 Google bought Nest in 2014.
 Since then, the company has issued updated versions of the company’s original products while also launching a few new ones.
 Every Nest product is centered on a few main characteristics: Wi-Fi and internet-connection, integration with Google Assistant, and designed exclusively for in-home use.

-Finally, Google offers a mesh router system called Google Nest Wifi.
+Finally, the company offers a mesh router system called Google Nest Wifi.
 The latest version of this product incorporates the powers of a Nest Mini in the main base.

 Gaming and entertainment